-This maple is well-suited for the residential landscape as well as the commercial setting.
+This maple is at home in the residential landscape as well as the commercial setting.
 Planted near a patio or deck, it will generate many comments from friends and other visitors.
 It is probably best used as a specimen, planted to attract attention to an area.
 It should live for at least 20 years.
 Nice specimens can be viewed at arboreta, but few nurseries currently offer these cultivars for sale.
 This may change as nursery operators and homeowners discover the trees.

 Full-moon maple can be grown in sun to almost full shade.
-Nice specimens can be seen growing in the filtered shade of tall, overstory trees, or where there is 2 to 6 hours of direct sun shining on the plant.
+Nice specimens can be seen growing in the filtered shade of tall, overstory trees, or with 2 to 6 hours of direct sun.
 Where the sunlight is intense, the tree will benefit from having its roots shaded or mulched to help keep the soil cool.
 A generous helping of mulch out to the edge of the canopy is beneficial.